wzhouad/ATLOP/README.md

 >> sh scripts/run_gda.sh  # for GDA
 ```

-The training loss and evaluations scores on the development set and test set are automatically syned to the wandb dashboard.
+The training loss and evaluation results on the dev and test set are synced to the wandb dashboard.

 ## Saving and Evaluating Models
-You can save the trained model by setting the `--save_path` argument in training.
-The saved model is the model which achieves the best result on the development set.
-You can evaluate your model by setting the `--load_path` argument, then the code will skip training and evaluate the saved model on benchmarks.
+You can save the model by setting the `--save_path` argument before training.
+The model correponds to the best dev results will be saved.
+After that, You can evaluate the saved model by setting the `--load_path` argument, then the code will skip training and evaluate the saved model on benchmarks.
+I've also released the trained `atlop-bert-case` and `atlop-roberta` models.